JONSASSE/432-2018/slides/class25/README.md

 - Zero inflated Poisson Regression / Poisson Regression and other methods for count outcomes
 - Data Visualization

+### Do you have any advice for prospective students in next year's 431-432 sequence?

+There were many similar suggestions, which I'll boil down to the following for now, but I'll incorporate more individual pieces in what I provide to new students.
+Thank you!

+- **Workload**
+    - The course involves a lot of outside-of-class work.
+It requires a lot of attention, and some busy people don't have the time to do it without rearranging some things.
+    - You really need to devote some time to this.
+    - Coming to class, or at least listening to the audio is crucial.
+Lots of things happen in class that you wouldn't get just by reading the notes alone.

+- **Getting Started Quickly**
+    - Becoming familiar with R before the class gets rolling is really helpful, and there are lots of good resources to help you, including courses online and at CWRU that seem valuable.
+    - Dr. Love should get as much of the required reading out to students in advance of the class as possible.
+    - Students have to not procrastinate, and start all assignments early.

+- **Use the available resources**
+    - Students need to get comfortable with using office hours and 431-help as much as they can, as opposed to trying to figure everything out on their own at the last minute.
+    - The course notes are really helpful.
+Read them.
+    - If you intend to take both courses, make sure you take Dr. Love's section of 431.

 ### What question(s) about the course are uppermost in your mind now?

 1. How do we build the fancy moving plots we saw in class like the one from *Huffington Post*?
 Is it possible in R shiny or are the graphics too fancy for it?